Shredder (Teenage Mutant Ninja Turtles): 2012 animated series

-Early in the second season, in "Follow the Leader", he left for Japan to deal with a situation, leaving Karai as the interim leader of his Foot Clan.
-He ordered her not to attack the Turtles nor make any dealings with the Kraang behind his back and was livid when his adoptive daughter disobeyed him.
-He returned in "The Manhattan Project", with Tiger Claw, a Japanese circus performer who was mutated into Shredder's deadly assassin and new first lieutenant.
-Tiger Claw was able to bring Splinter before him, but complications from a Kraang operation in the city and the Turtles' own efforts rob Shredder of his chance to kill his old foe once again.
-In "The Wrath of Tiger Claw", Shredder and Tiger Claw attempted to use Karai to set a trap for the Turtles, but when she saw a photograph of Hamato Yoshi, Tang Shen, and herself as an infant, she realized that the Turtles were telling the truth and sided with them, resulting in her being captured while buying them time to escape Tiger Claw.
-Shredder still cared about his adoptive daughter, though, as seen in "The Legend of the Kuro Kabuto", where he visited her in her cell and explained why he kept everything a secret and hoped that she will one day understand.
-In "Vengeance is Mine", Shredder attempted to use Karai as bait for a trap that would mutate the Turtles into snakes that would kill Splinter, but the plan backfired when Karai was exposed to the mutagen, turning into a snake and almost attacking Splinter before she fled after regaining control of herself.
+Early in the second season, in "Follow the Leader", Shredder leaves for Japan to deal with a situation, leaving Karai as the interim leader of his Foot Clan.
+He orders Karai not to attack the Turtles nor make any dealings with the Kraang behind his back and is livid when Karai disobeys him.
+In the episode "The Manhattan Project", Shredder returns along with Tiger Claw, a Japanese circus performer who was mutated into an anthropomorphic tiger and became Shredder's lieutenant.
+Tiger Claw brings Splinter before him, but complications from a Kraang operation in the city and the Turtles' own efforts thwart Shredder's plans.
+In "The Wrath of Tiger Claw", the Shredder and Tiger Claw attempt to use Karai to set a trap for the Turtles.
+When Karai sees a photograph of Hamato Yoshi, Tang Shen, and herself as an infant, she realizes that the Turtles were telling the truth and sided with them, resulting in her being captured while buying them time to escape Tiger Claw.
+In the episode "Vengeance is Mine", Shredder attempts to use Karai as bait for a trap that would mutate the Turtles into snakes, intending to have them kill Splinter.
+The plan backfires when Karai is exposed to the mutagen, turning her into a mutant snake.